Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Market Impact Games

 Thus, \cite{schied2018market} showed, when the trading time grid is equispaced, $\numberset{T}_N$, and under general assumptions on $G$, the existence of a critical value $\theta^*=G(0)/4$ such that for $\theta<\theta^*$ the equilibrium strategies exhibit oscillations of buy and sell orders for both traders.
 Hence, the behavior at zero of the kernel function plays a relevant role for the equilibrium stability.
-As mentioned in the introduction, this result has been proved for a market with only $M=1$ asset, two $(J=2)$ risk-neutral traders.
 Now, we recall the extension of this framework in a multi-agent market ($J >2$) of \cite{luo_schied}.
-Then, we first extend their framework in the multi-asset ($M>1$) case, where we show the existence and uniqueness of the related Nash equilibrium, and finally we generalize the stability result of \cite{schied2018market} in the multi-asset case.
+Then, we first extend their framework in the multi-asset ($M>1$) case, where we show the existence and uniqueness of the related Nash equilibrium.
+Finally, we generalize the stability result of \cite{schied2018market} in the multi-asset case and we show how to appropriately scale with $J$ and $M$ the kernel function in order to prevent huge oscillations in the related equilibria.